-- View the health or status of hardware components and sensors.
-Each listed component has a System/ Server Module Component Status Indicators icon next to its name. indicates that a component is healthy (normal). indicates that a component has a warning (noncritical) condition and requires prompt attention. indicates that a component has a failure (critical) condition and requires immediate attention. indicates that a component's health status is unknown.
-The available monitored components include:
+• View the health or status of hardware components and sensors.
+Each listed component has a System/

-- Batteries
+Server Module Component Status Indicators icon next to its name. indicates that a component is

-- Fans
+- Batteries - Fans

 - Hardware Log

 - Intrusion

 - Network

 - Power Management

 - Power Supplies

 - Processors

 - Temperatures

 - Voltages

-NOTE: Batteries are supported only on Dell PowerEdge 9G and Dell PowerEdge 10G systems.
-The Power supplies is not available on Dell PowerEdge 1900.
-Power management is supported on limited Dell PowerEdge 10G systems.
-Power Supply Monitoring and Power Monitoring features are available only for systems that have two or more redundant, hot-swappable power supplies installed.
+NOTE: Power Supply Monitoring and Power Monitoring features are available only for systems that have two or more redundant, hot-swappable power supplies installed.
 These features are unavailable for permanently installed, non-redundant power supplies that lack power management circuitry.